MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/dictionary.rst

 There is an option when running the aligner for not using a dictionary (``--nodict``).
-When run in this mode, the aligner will construct pronunciations for words in the corpus based off their orthographies.
+When run in this mode, the aligner will construct pronunciations for words in the corpus based on their orthographies.
 In this mode, a dataset with an example transcription

 ::